chb/indivo_server/doc/sphinx/source/data-models/index.rst

 Adding Custom Serializers to Indivo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, when returning data via the :doc:`generic reporting API <generic-reports>`, Indivo will attempt to serialize data as :ref:`SDMJ <sdmj>` or :ref:`SDMX <sdml>`, depending on the request response format.
+By default, when returning data via the :doc:`generic reporting API </generic-reports>`, Indivo will attempt to serialize data as :ref:`SDMJ <sdmj>` or :ref:`SDMX <sdml>`, depending on the requested response format.
 If you need your data to come back in other formats, or if the default serializers aren't smart enough to represent your data model correctly, you can implement custom serializers for the data model.